Nebraska lawmakers advance bill to cut rural Nebraskans' property taxes

 LB 454, MacDonald said, is a way to provide state aid to districts “that already have their own resources to pay their needs.”

-The bill addresses a long-time gripe of rural school districts — that due to huge increases in values of farm and ranch property, they no longer qualify for any state equalization aid because of their higher property tax base.
-Most of that state aid has shifted to the state's largest school districts, such as Omaha and Lincoln, leaving rural districts to shoulder their school costs through property taxes.
+The bill addresses a longtime gripe of rural school districts — that because of huge increases in values of farm and ranch property, they no longer qualify for any state equalization aid because of their higher property tax base.
+Most of that state aid has shifted to the state’s largest school districts, such as Omaha and Lincoln, leaving rural districts to shoulder their school costs through property taxes.

 Nebraska’s state support for local education is among the lowest in the nation.